MS-Izoku/OPTriviaAPI/ReadMe.md

 ## I do hope you like what you see
 If you have any problems setting up this application, please let me know so I can help with any confusion.
 This obviously works on my machine perfectly, but as with any technology, that may not be the case on yours.
+If there are any, it may be due to the lack of a proper gitignore for this project template (I did not see one on github).

 I can't wait to talk to you guys again, your company rocks!
 3D printing is the future.